| | A

 inevitable failure a few years later.
 Their best employees and most able

 leaders left first in response to the new controlling environment.
-(In a
+(In

-peculiar twist, and fortunately for them, their measurement system was so
+peculiar twist, and fortunately for them, their measurement system was

 sophisticated it was easy to track the downfall, but they never understood